Printer Friendly Version Of

 Click on a topic to view past awards.

-Paulette Lloyd, Indiana University, for Cooperative Exchanges in Confronting Transnational Crime (June 2009).
+Paulette Lloyd, Indiana University, for Cooperative Exchanges in Confronting Transnational Crime.
 Transnational crime has become a global issue with nation-states embracing differing responses to the use of terrorism, the invasion of civil liberties, and incarcerations.
 The study informs discussions about whether the similarity of cultural and legal systems, shared memberships (focus theory), or nation-states pursuing their interests (realism) best explain international cooperation.

 (back to top)